piouson/kubernetes-bootcamp/README.md

 You may follow the [official declare network policy walkthrough](https://kubernetes.io/docs/tasks/administer-cluster/declare-network-policy/)

+> ⚠ A _Network Policy_ will have no effect without a _network provider with network policy support (e.g. Calico)_ \
-> Minikube Calico plugin might conflict with the rest of the labs, so disabled Calico addon after this lab \
+> ⚠ Minikube Calico plugin might conflict with future labs, so remember to disable Calico after this lab \
-> Prepend `https://k8s.io/examples/` to any example files in the official docs to use the file locally
+> ℹ You can prepend `https://k8s.io/examples/` to example filepaths from the official docs to use the file locally

-1. Create a kubernetes cluster in minikube with Calico enabled
+1. Create a Kubernetes cluster in minikube with Calico enabled
+   - delete existing cluster, or create an additional cluster, if Calico is not enabled
 2. Confirm Calico is up and running
 3. Create a Deployment called `webapp` using image `httpd`
 4. Expose the Deployment on port 80